Tom-or-Thomas/wrap-it-up/README.md

 - [ ] Add GitHub Actions
 - [ ] Disable pushing to main and setup workflow for pushing updates
 - [ ] Exclude bot messages.
 - [ ] Update OpenAPI query so that it's more consistent.
-Some things I've seen are....
-      - Messages are structures differently and group differently with each request.
-      - ChatGPT is not respecting character limit.
-      - Some times includes participates, but sometimes doesn't.
+Some things I've seen are.... - Messages are structures differently and group differently with each request. - ChatGPT is not respecting character limit. - Some times includes participates, but sometimes doesn't.
+- [ ] Identify method for hosting application.